 About the Museum Conservation Center

-The Museum Conservation Center – located behind the History Center at 1221 Penn Ave. in the Strip District – provides visitors with access to the same quality assessment and conservation treatments as museums provide for their own collections.
-Trained staff will discuss your needs and evaluate the goals for the care and conservation of your objects.
-After a condition assessment, professional conservators will provide a proposal for treatment and suggestions for long-term display, handling, and proper methods of storage.
+The History Center can help patrons access the same quality assessment and conservation treatments as museums provide for their own collections.
+History Center staff will discuss your needs, and evaluate the goals for the care and conservation of your objects, and refer you to a highly trained professional conservator who will provide a proposal for treatment.

 The American Institute of Conservation of Historic and Artistic Works is also an excellent resource for finding a conservator in your area, and for tips on caring for your own collections.

 For more information or to discuss conservation services or materials, please contact Courtney Keel Becraft at 412-454-6434 or email@example.com.

 The History Center staff can refer you to appraisal experts to assist you.
 Please contact the museum directly at 412-454-6000 for assistance.

 If you’re interested in donating your object to the History Center, you can learn more about the process on the Collections page.